AHG Guide to Getting an Herbal Education

 - Distance-learning options

 Programs range from very basic to comprehensive.
 Some offer periodic on-site intensives but few provide opportunities for significant clinical training.
 Distance-learning offers many advantages, particularly for adult-learners: decreased educational costs, self-paced schedule, and the ability to remain in your community rather than move to get your education.
-While distance-learning programs have gained increasing academic credibility, and many programs offer a good foundation in the academics of herbal medicine, they do not provide the clinical hours required for AHG Professional Membership.
+While distance-learning programs have gained increasing academic credibility, and many programs offer a good foundation in the academics of herbal medicine, they do not provide the clinical hours required for AHG Registered Herbalist.

 - Short courses